 Review a Draft

-You are strongly encouraged to work with your faculty advisor on your proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURF proposal to review a draft.
-To schedule an appointment, e-mail Stephanie Wallach at firstname.lastname@example.org, or Jennifer Keating-Miller at email@example.com, or Joanna Dickert at firstname.lastname@example.org, or call x8-5702.
+You are strongly encouraged to work with your faculty advisor on your proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Assistant Director at least once prior to submitting a SURF proposal to review a draft.
+To schedule an appointment, e-mail Stephanie Wallach at firstname.lastname@example.org, Joanna Dickert at email@example.com, or Joanna Dickert at firstname.lastname@example.org, or call x8-5702.